What is work-study?

 You are responsible for finding a job.
 Once you are working, you’ll begin receiving paychecks that will decrease the work-study amount set aside for you.
 Your hourly wage and number of hours worked each week will be determined by your specific employer.

 ANY campus job is automatically eligible for you to earn your federal work-study allotment, even if the job posting makes no mention of work-study.
 No additional paperwork is required.

-Off-campus jobs must be with non-profit or not-for-profit organizations in the city of Madison.
+Off-campus jobs must be with an eligible non-profit, local municipality, or small business in the city of Madison.
 Additional paperwork will be required if you choose an off-campus position; contact the Student employment team if you have questions on a particular job.

 Click on the links under “Browse Jobs” on this website for regularly updated job opportunities.

 Can I have more than one work-study job?

 Yes, please contact the Office of Student Financial Aid for more specifics.
 Please note that your awarded amount of work-study will not increase.

 Most work-study jobs are flexible on the number of hours per week that you work, but no student employees on campus can exceed 40 hours/week.
 Check with your potential employer(s) for their specific expectations.

 You are not obligated to earn the full amount you were offered in work-study, but once you’ve earned all of your available funds, your employer will be responsible for 100% of your wages.

 On-campus (University) employers will have UW student employment paperwork for you to complete to get started in your position.
 Each position may require different paperwork, but your employer will provide you with specifics.